What Do Cockroaches Eat?

 • Starchy Foods: Items like bread, cereal, and potatoes are particularly attractive to cockroaches due to their high starch content.

-• Sweets: Sugary foods and drinks are also on the menu, as cockroaches enjoy the energy these foods provide.
+• Sweets: Sugary foods, drinks, and candies are also on the menu, as cockroaches enjoy the energy these foods provide.

 • Greasy and Fatty Foods: The smell of grease can draw cockroaches to kitchens and dining areas where these foods are prevalent.